RYT200 Yoga Instructor

 Katie began teaching yoga in 2013.
 In 2016, Katie created a series of Yoga for Cystic Fibrosis videos in collaboration with Pactster (now Beam) and the Cystic Fibrosis Trust in the UK, which were verified by the Association of Chartered Physiotherapists in Cystic Fibrosis (ACPCF).
 The response was overwhelmingly positive, and the CF community began asking for livestreamed yoga classes as well as more perennial yoga content targeted to the needs of cystic fibrosis– which led to the creation of CF Yogi.

-Alongside those achievements, Katie had a 17-year career with a Seattle IT consulting firm where she worked as Business Development Manager and Finance/HR Manager; she now is an independent marketing strategist and freelance writer.
+Alongside those achievements, Katie had a 17-year career with a Seattle IT consulting firm where she worked as Business Development Manager and Finance/HR Manager; has worked as an independent marketing strategist and freelance writer, and is now the General Manager of the business her father founded when she was growing up.

 RYT200 Yoga Instructor